ksindi/managers-playbook/README.md

 1. [Meetings][meetings]
 1. [Hiring][hiring]
 1. [Onboarding][onboarding]
-1. [Accouncing change][announcing-change]
+1. [Announcing change][announcing-change]

 ## Principles

 1. Always be aware of what's going on in your team and product.
 1. Know the architecture just as well as anyone else; and stay current with the tech stack.
 Also, be aware how your team's architecture connects to other teams.
 1. Schedule 1-1s with your direct reports on a weekly or bi-weekly basis.
 1. Be customer-focused.
-Understand how our products are used in the wild.
-For example, join support calls.
+Understand how your products are used in the wild.
+For example, join sales and support calls.
 1. Set aggressive but achievable goals, and invest in clear tenets to guide your program.
-1. Think "glocally".
-Combine the local priorities of your team with the overarching goals of the company.
 1. When giving advice or feedback, ask open questions to encourage ownership.
 1. Have a bias for action and decision-making over planning and consensus.
-1. Know to differentiate between reversible vs. irreversible decisions.
+1. Know to differentiate between reversible and irreversible decisions.
 1. No task is below a manager.
 Get your hands dirty even if it's not always coding:
     <img src="images/non-coding-contributions.jpg" width="400">